Little Lions Early Years Centre

 ENTRY REQUIREMENTS, CLASS SIZES AND STAFFING

 For children aged between 18 months and 2y 5m.
 Children will transition to Pre Nursery the term after which they turn 2y 5m.
 This will be either in August or January.
-Maximum number in each class is 15 children per day with one teacher, one teaching assistant and three child care assistants.
+Maximum number in each class is 15 children with one teacher, one teaching assistant and three child care assistants.
+Ratio is 1:3.
 Formal admissions process and in-class visit needed with a parent before being offered a place.
 Staggered start (not all children start on the same day).

 |For children aged